Fuel Fry-Up Fiasco: LNER’s £4.60 Bacon Roll Sparks Outrage

-The original post, simply captioned “LNER Bacon Roll £4.60 – No butter or margarine.
+Social media users tore into LNER, branding the dish a “poor show” and mocking the steep price.
+The original post read: “LNER Bacon Roll £4.60 – No butter or margarine.
 One small piece of bacon.
 Stale, hard roll.
-Poor show, LNER!”, quickly gained traction on platforms like X (formerly Twitter), where users echoed frustrations over high prices and low standards.
+Poor show, LNER!” on X (formerly Twitter).

 “We are sorry to hear this customer was disappointed with their bacon roll.
 We will be reviewing the matter with our catering team to ensure our food offering continues to meet the expectations of our passengers.”

-The incident has reignited debate over food quality and affordability on public transport,
+The incident has reignited debate over food quality and affordability on UK public transport, with many customers demanding better value and fresher fare onboard.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.